darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - It was a novice technique when everyone was understanding IA.
 - Learn what things go together, and why (labelling).
 - Good technique if you are new to IA and don't know how to group things.
-- It gives shallow insights since users will have a tendency to pattern match rather than express a depth of understanding.
+- It gives a shallow insight since users will have a tendency to pattern-match rather than express a depth of understanding.
 - Don't soley rely on this technqiue.
 Use it in conjunction with other user research techniques such as interviews.